ZcashFoundation/zebra/README.md

-Unlike `zcashd`, which originated as a Bitcoin Core fork and inherited its monolithic architecture, Zebra has a modular, library-first design, with the intent that each component can be independently reused outside of the `zebrad` fullnode.
+Unlike `zcashd`, which originated as a Bitcoin Core fork and inherited its monolithic architecture, Zebra has a modular, library-first design, with the intent that each component can be independently reused outside of the `zebrad` full node.
 For instance, the `zebra-network` crate containing the network stack can also be used to implement anonymous transaction relay, network crawlers, or other functionality, without requiring a full node.